 The Council for the Accreditation of Educator Preparation (CAEP, formerly NCATE) accredits the teacher education program at the initial teacher preparation level and advanced levels.

 The National Association for the Education of Young Children (NAEYC) accredits the Child Study Center.

 The baccalaureate degree program in athletic training is accredited by the Commission on Accreditation of Athletic Training Education.
-The graduate dietetics internship program and the undergraduate didactic program in dietetics are accredited by the Commission on Accreditation for Dietetics Education.
+The graduate dietetics internship program and the undergraduate didactic program in dietetics are accredited by the Accreditation Council for Education in Nutrition and Dietetics.
 The baccalaureate program in interior design is accredited by the Council for Interior Design Accreditation.
 The master’s and baccalaureate programs in nursing are accredited by the Commission on Collegiate Nursing Education.
 The master’s degree program in occupational therapy is accredited by the Accreditation Council for Occupational Therapy Education.
 The physical therapist education program is accredited by the Commission on Accreditation in Physical Therapy Education.
 The doctoral program in school psychology is accredited by the American Psychological Association, and the master’s program in school psychology is accredited by the National Association of School Psychology.
-The master’s degree program in speech-language pathology is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology.
+The master’s degree program in communication sciences and disorders is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology.